Aigle District: Education

 In Aigle about 11,421 or (32.4%) of the population have completed non-mandatory upper secondary education, and 3,594 or (10.2%) have completed additional higher education (either University or a Fachhochschule).
 Of the 3,594 who completed tertiary schooling, 47.7% were Swiss men, 25.3% were Swiss women, 15.1% were non-Swiss men and 11.8% were non-Swiss women.

-In the 2009/2010 school year there were a total of 4,435 students in the local and district school systems.
+In the 2009/2010 school year, there were a total of 4,435 students in the local and district school systems.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the district provided pre-school care for a total of 205 children.
 There were 96 (46.8%) children who received subsidized pre-school care.
 There were 2,316 students in the primary school program, which last four years.
 The obligatory lower secondary school program lasts for six years and there were 1,987 students in those schools.
-There were also 132 students who were home schooled or attended another non-traditional school.
+There were also 132 students who were homeschooled or attended another non-traditional school.